nitzns/NLP-DisasterTweet/README.md

 ## 🔎 Conclusion

-Our experiments demonstrate the effectiveness of various deep learning architectures for text classification tasks.
-By comparing the performance of different models, we provide insights into selecting suitable approaches for similar tasks in natural language processing (NLP).
+Our experiments highlight the effectiveness of multiple deep learning architectures in text classification tasks.
+By evaluating the performance of various models, we offer valuable insights into choosing the most suitable approaches for similar tasks in natural language processing (NLP).